zettrik/ring_the_bell/doc/Bill_Of_Material.md

 # Bill Of Material

-All electronic parts are easy to find in online shops (therefroe no links).
+All electronic parts are easy to find in online shops (therefore no links).

 The wood was bought as a big board and cut in pieces with a handsaw.